joetqt/joetqt.github.io/_pages/about.md

 Outside of campus, I enjoy running.
 I started running with a few friends at the end of 2022 with the goal of losing some weight.
 Recently, I accomplished my first half marathon at the [Brisbane Marathon Festival 2023](https://results.sportseventservices.com.au/myresults.aspx?uid=16287-6267-2-520172).
 I am currently continuing my training with the aim of completing my first full marathon in 2024.
 On average, I run 4-5 times a week, covering distances from 5km to 25km per run.
 If you share the same passion for running and are looking for a running buddy, feel free to get in touch with me!

 If you want to learn more about me, please connect with me on [LinkedIn](https://www.linkedin.com/in/joeqtang/).
-You can also find my contact details at the bottom of this page.
+You can also send me an [email](mailto:hello@joetqt.com).

 Thank you for visiting!